 St Laurence Church, Church End Ansley, is

-southern side of the Nuneaton Road in the middle of Church End,
+on the southern side of the Nuneaton Road in the middle of Church End,

 North Warwickshire Coalfield and is thick with closed pits.
 The

-parish originally formed part of the estate of Godiva
+parish was originally part of the estate of Godiva of Coventry, wife

 The Chapel of St James, Great Packington,

 stands within the grounds of Packington Park, immediately north of